 Some of the most common general fee-based job sites include Workopolis, Monster and CareerBuilder.
-In 2014, the approximate cost for a 30-day posting was $400 to $700.
+Approximate cost for a 30-day posting varies per site.
 These sites are well-known and attract many job-seekers.
 You may find them well be worth the cost.

 Track results to monitor the value you receive in return.
 Did you spend $500 on a posting that generated 300 applications, of which only 15 were worthwhile?
 Contrast those results to a niche site that cost $250 and generated 30 applicants—20 of whom were well-qualified.